School’s Out: Teacher gifts, recommended by teachers!

 With the end of term fast approaching, we asked primary school teachers to tell us the most memorable end of term gifts they’ve received from students over the years, and our top tip?
 Step away from anything with ‘best teacher’ on!
 Whatever your budget, here are some ideas for the best teacher gifts to see out the school year, which all come with the teacher's seal of approval!

 This one might take a bit of planning between parents, but it’s a sure fire way to ensure you’ll end up with something to thank the teacher in style, without breaking the bank.
 Spa experiences and shopping gift vouchers have been some of the most popular, but one male teacher even received a voucher for the West Bromwich Albion football shop – his favourite team.
 That's an end of the year gift any sports fan would remember forever!

 Our panel of primary school teachers all have the fondest memories and the funniest stories of the gifts that have obviously been chosen by the kids.
 Why not ask your kids what they think their teacher likes, and follow their lead?

 A handmade card

-There’s no hard and fast rule that says you have to get a teacher a gift at the end of the school year, and it certainly won’t be taken in offence if you choose not to.
+There’s no hard and fast rule that says you have to get a teacher an end of the year gift, and it certainly won’t be taken in offence if you choose not to.
 In fact, the first thing that all the teachers mentioned was handmade cards.
 Let your kids get creative without spending a penny, and know that it’s still very well received.

 - Flowers – a really lovely gift, but worth considering that you might not be the only one.
 One teacher we spoke to got over 15 bouquets of flowers in one day from her class, making it really difficult to take home!